Global-Biofoundries-Alliance/SynBioPython/README.md

 ## Contribute!

-SynBioPython is developed collectively by members of the Global Biofoundry Alliance and released on Github under the MIT license.
+SynBiopython is developed collectively by members of the Global Biofoundry Alliance and released on Github under the MIT license.
 Contributions are welcome!